 - Lengthen the life of your hose by draining it after each use.
 Turn off the water at the spigot.
 Hold the nozzle trigger until the water stops, releasing the rest of the water pressure.
 Disconnect the hose from the spigot and let the water drain out.

-- Kinks in hoses damage the hose’s wall, which then tears or splits open.
-This causes a hole in your garden hose.
+- Kinks in hoses can cause wall damage leading to tears or holes in your garden hose.
 Look for kinking as you coil or uncoil your hose, then unkink it as you go.

-- Another easy way to extend the life of your garden hose is to store it on a reel when it’s not in use.
+- Store your garden hose on a reel when it’s not in use.
 Simple hose hangers or a garden hose reel will keep your hose neat.
 It also means the hose isn’t a tripping hazard.
 This adds years to the life of your garden hose.

-- Store your hose in a garage, basement or shed during the winter.
+- Make your hose last by storing it in a garage, basement or shed during the winter.
 Hoses contract and expand with cold and heat, which can damage your hose.
-Extend your hose’s life by keeping it where it’s unaffected by the elements.

 - Spray a silicone lubricant on hose nozzles and wands to prevent rust and locking.

-No matter how well you care for your hose, eventually you’ll get pinholes.
+- Even the best-kept hose will get pinholes.
 These holes can be easily repaired with rubber patch kits.
 Leaky couplings can be replaced as well.
-Your garden hose will last even longer if you’re willing to make small repairs.

-When looking for the best garden hoses for you, think about your most common watering needs.
-Keep your lawn lush with a soaking hose or sprinkler hose.
-Find a coiled hose for nurturing your patio flower garden.
+Now you know how to choose the best garden hose material, length, fittings and nozzles for your needs.
+The best water hoses will always be the ones that can handle your most common watering needs.
+For example, keep your lawn lush with a soaking hose or sprinkler hose.
+Use a coiled hose for

-Once you’ve found the ideal hose to water your lawn, get it sent right to your door.
+Once you’ve found the best water hose for your lawn or garden, get it sent right to your door.
 The Home Depot delivers online orders when and where you need them.